thoka/discourse-mail-daily-summary/README.md

 - send daily summary at a specified time of day
 - optional diagnostic output to support configuration and troubleshooting
+- daily summaries can be forced for user groups: mail_daily_summary_auto_enabled_groups
+- daily summaries can be narrowed to categories (including all subcategories): mail_daily_summary_enabled_categories
+- time of last run will be remembered in mail_daily_summary_last_run_at Messages between sending time and mail_daily_summary_last_run_at will be included in the summary if set.
+Otherwise changes in the last 24h will be send.

 ## ToDo / Wishes

-- documentation
 - optionally enable it for all new users
-- add configuration option to include / exclude group of users
+- add configuration option to exclude group of users
-- add configuration option to include / exclude categories
+- add configuration option to exclude categories
 - add unsubscribe link
-- add possibility to respond to invidual topics/posts by mail
+- add possibility to respond to individual topics/posts by mail

 ## Changes
 - this plugin ignores the "disable mailing list mode" setting